9magnets/iOS-Developer-and-Designer-Interview-Questions/README.md

 * What's a cool thing you've coded recently?
 What's something you've built that you're proud of?
 * What are some things you like about the developer tools you use?
+* what are some of your favorite independent Mac or iOS developers?
 * Do you have any pet projects?
 What kind?
-* What's your favorite feature of Xcode?
+* What would you change about Xcode?

 ####[[⬆]](#contents) <a name='references'>Other References:</a>